tmahlburg/tfm/README.md

-,# tfm
+# tfm
 Simple file manager implemented in Qt for Python.
 This project aims to create a simple, desktop agnostic, unix file-manager.
-The initial version is going to be implemented in Python, though this might change in a later version, if there are performance problems.
+The initial version is going to be implemented in Python, though this might change in a later version, if there are performance problemss.
-The Project is in a proof of concept stage right now and it is not advise to use it at the moment.
+The Project is in a proof of concept stage right now and it is not advised to use it at the moment.

-## Wishlist
+## Features:
-These are the features, I would like to implement.
-Everything in italics is already implemented in some way.

-### Essential:
-* window layout:
-  * *top: toolbar with: old Opera style menu button, navigation controls (up and back/forward through the navigation history), new {file|dir}, adress bar*
-  * middle:
-    * *left (individually hideable): fs tree, favorites / bookmarks*
-    * *right: current dir file listing*
-  * *bottom: statusbar with item count, selcted file size, free space on disk*
-* *xdg-open*
+* basic directory traversal
+* window layout with toolbar, statusbar, main table view, fs tree and bookmarks
+* open files using xdg-open
-* *cut, copy, paste, delete (with confirmation), renaming*
+* cut, copy, paste, delete (with confirmation), renaming
-* *file context menu*
+* named bookmarks to folders
-* *dotfile handling*
+* show/hide dotfiles
-* *open path set by argument*

-### Wanted:
+## How to install
+Don't right now.
+Making packages is the next item on my list though.

+## Screenshots
+Are going to be here soon.

+## Roadmap

+### Next features to implement:
 * show, mount and unmount devices using udevil or pmount
 * xdg-trash
 * drag and drop between windows